 Scattered around Kangaroo Bluff Historic Site… information boards for the history enthusiast.
 In short, a report in 1873 of possible Russian warships lurking in the region prompted the long-touted defence plans.
 The battery was completed in October 1884 after many years of delay and much consternation about the possibility of an attack on Hobart Town by enemy forces.
 Not exactly a quick response to the danger, but high costs were a major factor in the delay.

-Picnic by the Cannons Without the Fireworks
+Picnic by Cannons

 Kangaroo Bluff is a pretty spot to visit, regardless of your level of historical interest.
 Many kids will love the big cannons; there’s tunnels to explore, as well as mounds of dirt and bridges.
 With the big shady trees, wonderful views of Hobart and surrounds and the Derwent River, it would actually make a nice location for a picnic.